What to Do When Your Mugshot Is Watermarked by a Removal Site

 1. Contact the Website Directly

-Many mugshot sites provide forms, email addresses, or contact pages where you can request removal.
+Many mugshot sites provide forms, email addresses, or contact pages to request removal.
 These sites may require supporting documents, such as proof of case dismissal, expungement certificates, or court orders.
 Prepare to provide accurate and verifiable information to support your request.

 2. Check State and Local Laws